akdevalliance/about/white-paper.md

 opportunities, we're clearly seeing a trend of dissatisfied programmers working in Alaska.

-#### What do you believe is the most important element missing in the Alaskan Developer Community?
+####  6.1.5. <a name='WhatdoyoubelieveisthemostimportantelementmissingintheAlaskanDeveloperCommunity'></a>What do you believe is the most important element missing in the Alaskan Developer Community?

 The top 4 answers were: